 CS majors must take the following courses:

 The liberal arts requirements can be divided into three groups: H/S courses, foreign languages, and writing courses.
+These courses should be taken for a grade.

 The total number of credits required for the BS degree is 126, and 120 for the BA.
 By university policy, no more than 18 D or D+ credits can be counted toward the total credit requirements for a degree.
 The requirements above add up to 100 credits for the BS and 88 credits for the BA [effective 2016], leaving room for electives.
-Except for electives, courses should not be taken on a satisfactory/unsatisfactory basis.
+Except for electives, courses should not be taken on an S/U basis.
 [Effective 2009-2016 only: BS students must take at least 12 elective credits in the humanities, social science, arts, business, science, engineering or other disciplines that serve to broaden the student’s background.
 These 12 broadening credits are in addition to the H/S requirements above, and may be anything other than CS, ECE or math courses.]
 [Pre-2016: Freshmen majors are expected to take 600.105 M&Ms as one of their elective credits.]

 A sample schedule may be found online for the BS degree.

 CS majors are encouraged to explore a variety of elective courses in order to discover and pursue special interests within the discipline.
 There are a number of focus areas that we have identified based on research strengths within the department and potential career paths.
 It is important to emphasize that majors are not required to choose a focus area, they are simply options for customizing your studies.
 Each focus consists of a collection of upper level courses strongly related to that particular area.
 The full list is available in this pdf document.
+Note that these tracks have been updated with new course numbers (Fall 2017).

 The faculty have developed several of the original focus areas into fuller tracks in order to help students plan related selections for their non-CS courses as well.
 Below you will find detailed descriptions for five tracks: Natural Language Processing, Software Engineering, Information Security, Video Game Design, and Robotics.
 Others are likely to be added in the future.